-Property, plant and equipment are subsequently measured at fair value after allowing for accumulated depreciation.
+Property, plant and equipment, other than right-of-use assets, are subsequently measured at fair value after allowing for accumulated depreciation.

 The revaluation process is reviewed by the Chief Financial Officer and the Corporation's Board each year.

 Non-current tangible assets are valued at fair value and revaluation of non-current assets or a group of assets is only performed when the fair value at the time of acquisition is greater than \$1.5 million and estimated useful life is greater than three years.